oobabooga/text-generation-webui/extensions/openai/README.md

 openai-debug: 1
 ```

+If you've configured the environment variables, please note that settings won't take effect.
+When utilizing `cache_embedding_model.py` for preloading the embedding model during Docker image building, ensure that you only configure the environment variables.

 ### Models

 This has been successfully tested with Alpaca, Koala, Vicuna, WizardLM and their variants, (ex. gpt4-x-alpaca, GPT4all-snoozy, stable-vicuna, wizard-vicuna, etc.) and many others.
 Models that have been trained for **Instruction Following** work best.
 If you test with other models please let me know how it goes.
 Less than satisfying results (so far) from: RWKV-4-Raven, llama, mpt-7b-instruct/chat.